heraldofortuna/genomafoodies/README.md

 ## Description

-Web or mobile application that allows us to navigate the Star Wars GraphQL API.
-If we click on each of the characters' cards, we can see their detailed information.
+You must implement a web application that allows keep track of different places to eat.
+The application is quite simple: so you only need to display a table that shows the information from the database.
+It is not registration or login is required.

 ### Technologies